MicrosoftDocs/win32/desktop-src/CIMWin32Prov/geteffectivepermission-method-in-class-win32-shortcutfile.md

 ---
-Description: 'Determines whether the user has all of the required permissions specified in the Permissions parameter for the file object, directory, and share where the shortcut file is located, if the file or directory is on a share.'
+Description: Determines whether the user has all of the required permissions specified in the Permissions parameter for the file object, directory, and share where the shortcut file is located, if the file or directory is on a share.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '36f823c1-fa19-40a1-b750-41e1f73bdf01'
+ms.assetid: 36f823c1-fa19-40a1-b750-41e1f73bdf01
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'GetEffectivePermission method of the Win32\_ShortcutFile class'
+title: GetEffectivePermission method of the Win32\_ShortcutFile class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetEffectivePermission method of the Win32\_ShortcutFile class